TomoGuide/TomoGuide.github.io/docs/03-tutorial/05-sta-in-relion5/index.md

 ### Select good classes
 {: .no_toc }

-Assuming your classification worked and you want to select good class(es), and only proceed with these.
+Assuming your classification worked and you want to select good classes (es), and only proceed with these.

 Let's launch a **Subset selection job**.

 ### I/O Tab
 {: .no_toc }

 For the Input images STAR file, take the particles file that was created by the Class3D job, at the iteration that you want.
-For example, if you liked iteration 24 you have to use <kbd>Class3D/job00X/run_it019_optimiser.star </kbd> as input.
+For example, if you liked iteration 24, you have to use <kbd>Class3D/job00X/run_it019_optimiser.star </kbd> as input.

 <a href="/imgs/29_class7.png" data-lightbox="image-gallery">
   <img src="/imgs/29_class7.png" alt="Processing Workflow" style="width:60%;">